reactgraphqlacademy/fb-messenger/README.md

 4. When a user sends a message:

 - A) The new message should be displayed on the Chat.
-The `sendMessage` method in src/components/Messenger/Chat/ Messages.js dispatches a "receive message" action when a user clicks on the "send" button.
+The `sendMessage` function in src/components/Messenger/Chat/ Messages.js dispatches a "receive message" action when a user clicks on the "send" button.
 Refactor the src/reducers/index.js messagesReducer so that when a "receive message" action is dispatched the message is added at the end of the messages.
 Hint, the only file you need to change is in src/reducers/index.js.
 - B) When a new message is sent, the Threads component should display the last message sent.
 Hint, the only file you need to change is in src/reducers/index.js.